tinyvision-ai-inc/pico-ice/Docs/using_oss_cad_suite.md

 If you [used `apio` to install OSS CAD Suite](/using_apio.html), then you can use the APIO install directory as well:
 `export OSS_CAD_SUITE="$HOME/.apio/packages/tools-oss-cad-suite/"`.

+## F.A.Q.

+### Q: Why is specifying the OSS_CAD_SUITE directory needed?

+APIO installs OSS-CAD-Suite, but it is not possible to directly call the commands from the shell environment so it is needed to provide the full path to the binaries to execute them.

+With OSS-CAD-Suite, there is a script to source in the current shell environment to avoid this, but if the user forgets, then nothing works.